Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Book an appointment online

 It's really hard to find an appointment. **Usually, there are no appointments available**.
 Refresh the page every few minutes until you find one.
-It can take a few weeks to find an appointment.[^0] Your appointment can be in a few months.
+It can take a few weeks to find an appointment.
+Your appointment might be in a few months.

 To book an appointment...